casdoor/casdoor-website/docs/provider/sms/acs.md

 ## Obtain the necessary information in Azure

 There are four required fields. `Client secret`, `Sender number`, `Template code`, `Provider Url`.
-I will show you how to obtain these infomations from Amazon SNS.
+I will show you how to obtain these infomations from Azure ACS.

 - `Client secret